openshift-labs/lab-build-an-operator/workshop/content/verify-environment.md

 You may also see other icons used.
 The <span class="fas fa-copy"></span> icon will appear when you need to copy the text shown and paste it to a separate window.
 Click on the text, and the text will be automatically copied to your copy and paste buffer, ready for you to paste it.

-Where you see the <span class="fas fa-user-edit"></span> icon, clicking on the text will again automatically copy it to your copy and paster buffer.
+Where you see the <span class="fas fa-user-edit"></span> icon, clicking on the text will again automatically copy it to your copy and paste buffer.
 In this case, the different icon indicates that when you paste it to the required window, that you will need to then edit details of the text before using it.

 Having run `oc project`, you should see the message: